orangese/combind_multistruct_benchmarking/readme.md

 1. Docking

-   __Input:__ Ligand/receptor complexes downloaded from the Protein Data Bank.
+   __Input:__ Ligand/receptor complexes downloaded from the Protein Data Bank and ligands from CHEMBL.

    __Output:__ Docking results (a set of poses) for each ligand (cross-)docked into each receptor.